GOKULNATH-AD/python-Karpagam-2024/exam-materials/notes/unit-test.md

 ### **What is Unit Testing?**

+- definition: unit testing is a software developement practice that involves testing individual units of code in isolation to ensure they function as expected.

 - As a devoper, I want to make sure my code is running properly.
 - Usually we will manually test each and every test case.
 - Now lets consider you are manually testing every 2 days once. which is annoying.